Please join us for the University of Tennessee Milan No-Till Crop Production Field Day, July 25, 2024.

 Barry Sims, Executive Director

-Special thanks to UT Martin students Brannon Kelly and Anna Sison for their design of the field day logos for this program and the field day hats, respectively.
+Special thanks to UT Martin students Zaria Creighton and Moriah Freeman for their designs of the field day logos for this program, the field day caps, respectively.

 Field Day Activities